top of page

 The Crystallization Culprits

 The other element is pollen.
 Bees collect both nectar and pollen, and you want your honey to have pollen suspended in the liquid.
-Pollen is healthy - pollen is touted for reducing inflammation, providing necessary antioxidants, and strengthening the immune system.
+Pollen is healthy.
+Because our honey is only lightly filtered, tiny pollen particles remain suspended in the honey.
+Those microscopic particles provide natural starting points where crystals can begin to form.
+Their presence is another indication that the honey has been minimally processed.
 Pollen also ensures that your honey hasn’t been processed (ultra-filtered).
 However, with pollen suspended in honey, the little particles provide a base for crystallization to begin.

 Here is a good article that I found online - might give you additional perspective: Why Does Honey Crystallize?